spapas/spapas.github.io/content/react-redux-tutorial.rst

 Also, please notice that in this module we just export a function, taking an object which has an ``isLoading`` attribute as a parameter.
 That's a functional react component: A function that gets a ``params`` object as an input and implements the render method, returning a component.

-Using functional components is recommended for reasons that are far too obvious - you should use class based components only when absolutely necessary (i.e when the component needs to keep some local state or when it needs to do stuff on ``componentWillMount``).
+Using functional components is recommended for reasons that are far too obvious (easy to test - just call the function, idemponent - no state to keep track of, less code to write, easier to the eye, *functional* )
+- you should use class based components only when absolutely necessary (i.e when the component needs to keep some local state or when it needs to do stuff on ``componentWillMount``).